TJUMMG/VBDE/README.md

 <img src="https://github.com/TJUMMG/pictures2github/blob/master/Bit-Depth%20Enhancement/VBDE/contrast.png" width="80%">

 ### Config
-You need to set model path, pretrained parameter path and result path in `main_VBDEnet_test_tmp16.m`.
+Set your own configuration like caffe path, model path, pretrained parameter path and result path in `main_VBDEnet_test_tmp16.m`.
 Please guarantee video frames were motion compensated before feeding into VBDE network.
 ### Test
-For ‘Sintel’ test images,  run `main_VSRnet_test_tmp16.m` to get 16-bit image.
+For ‘Sintel’ test images,  run `main_VBDEnet_test_tmp16.m` to get 16-bit image.
 We provide four patches in MAT formats of one image that was motion compensated in 4bit_data folder, you can have a try directly with provided data without pre-processing.